-The main objective of the ENHANCER Cooperatives Support for Job Creation grant scheme is to increase SuTPs' participation in cooperatives as employees or partners in a sustainable manner while enhancing the resilience of cooperatives amid the Covid-19 pandemic to improve socio-economic integration and livelihood opportunities for SuTPs and LHCs.
+The main objective of the ENHANCER Cooperatives Support for Job Creation grant scheme is to increase SuTPs' participation in cooperatives / union(s) of cooperatives as employees or partners in a sustainable manner while enhancing the resilience of cooperatives / union(s) of cooperatives amid the Covid-19 pandemic to improve socio-economic integration and livelihood opportunities for SuTPs and LHCs.

-The overall objective of this call for proposals is to increase the job creation efforts of relevant local stakeholders in İstanbul, İzmir, Bursa, Konya, Mersin, and Kayseri through grants.
+The overall objective of this call for proposals is to increase the job creation efforts of relevant local stakeholders in Adana, Ankara, Gaziantep, Hatay and Şanlıurfa through grants.

-The specific objective of this call for proposals is to contribute to well-established, promising cooperatives in targeted provinces to grow and thereby generate sustainable employment for SuTPs and LHC members.
+The specific objective of this call for proposals is to contribute to well-established, promising cooperatives / union(s) of cooperatives intargeted provinces to grow and thereby generate sustainable employment for SuTPs and LHC members.